hashmapinc/nifi-simulator-bundle/README.md

     }

 ## Configuration Documentation
-The configuration file documenataion is located [here](http://tsimulus.readthedocs.io/en/latest/generators.html#configuration-document).
+The configuration file documentation is located [here](http://tsimulus.readthedocs.io/en/latest/generators.html#configuration-document).
 This will explain how to build the JSON configuration document.
 NOTE: One caveat that needs to be mentioned, the configuration JSON document contains from and to elements which define the bounds of the set.
 While the simulator will still run when the simulation is run outside of those bounds, it is wise to set the to element to some point in the future, as the simulation tends to generate more realistic time data when the timestamp that data is being generated for lies within the bounds of the time window.

 ## Getting Started
 NOTE: The processor was built against the Apache NiFi 1.3 Maven Archtype.